Ankle Fracture in Children

 - Open reduction surgery is done when a closed reduction does not work or your child has ligament damage.
 An incision is made and the bones and ligaments are put back in the correct position.
 This may include the use of special wires, pins, plates or screws.

 How can I manage my child's symptoms?

-- Have your child rest his ankle so that it can heal.
+- Have your child rest his or her ankle so that it can heal.

 - Apply ice on your child's ankle for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Elevate your child's ankle.
-Have your child elevate his ankle above the level of his heart as often as he can.
+Have your child elevate his or her ankle above the level of his or her heart as often as he or she can.
 This will help decrease swelling and pain.
-Prop his ankle on pillows or blankets to keep it elevated comfortably.
+Prop his or her ankle on pillows or blankets to keep it elevated comfortably.

 When should I seek immediate care?

 - Your child has severe pain in his or her ankle.